playfulprogramming/playfulprogramming/content/crutchcorn/collections/journey-into-leadership/posts/navigating-leadership-risks/index.md

 Back then, it meant more about my processes as an engineer: Documenting my code, leaving in-depth code reviews, making developer tools for our internal pipelines.
 The "people behind the screens" were my coworkers.
 My peers in the engineering workforce.

 Today though, it meant something more.
-I could improve my processes — and goodness knows they'd be needed in the following months — but I could demonstrate this care in much more, such as:
+I could improve my processes — and goodness knows they'd be needed in the following months — but I could demonstrate this care in much more meaningful ways, such as:

 - My team members reporting to me as people.
 Their interpersonal lives and their capacity to handle their own responsibilities within the org and beyond.
 - My management team.
 Their needs to succeed in their respective areas to drive growth in the organization as a whole.